-The idea of having a specific set of family rules sounds like tyranny, the last thing parents want for their kids.
+The idea of having a specific set of family rules sounds like tyranny, which is the last thing parents want for their kids.
 But when done right, house rules for kids provide needed structure and predictability.
 The family members understand the existence and purpose of the rule.
 Routine is preserved.
 The kids feel safer, and everyone’s stress — particularly yours — goes down.

 Now, there’s a big difference between any rule and the right rule.
 So, to find out what family rules are worth enforcing for children aged 3-7, we turned to a variety of child psychologists and therapists who were happy to make some suggestions.
 Some of the house rules are for the kids, and some are for parents.
 But, in truth, all rules are for the adults to follow and take the lead on.

 First, one caveat: A list stuck to the fridge isn’t all-powerful.
 “Rules alone won’t get the job done,” says Dr. Laura Kastner, a family and child psychologist and author of Getting to Calm, the Early Years.
 “There needs to be context, fairness, and understanding.”
 In other words, family rules have to be clear.
 More than that, the enforcer of said rules (i.e. you and your spouse) have to be clear, so the behavior can become automatic.
 Stick to this, and you’ll see results.
 Here, then, are the rules parents should consider enforcing in their home.